Multimodal learning with graphs: Multimodal Graph Learning for Images

-Visual comprehension remains a cornerstone problem for visual analyses, where multimodal graph learning has proved useful for classifying, segmenting, and enhancing images.
+\xhdrd{Visual Comprehension} Visual comprehension remains a cornerstone of visual analyses, where multimodal graph learning has proven helpful in classifying, segmenting, and enhancing images.
 Image classification identifies the set of object categories present in an image \cite{avelar2020superpixel}.
-Semantic image segmentation segments an image and categorizes each segment to a given list of categories \cite{lu2020graphfcn} and is realized in tasks like video object segmentation \cite{varga2021fast} and remote sensing \cite{liu2021scgnet}.
-Image restoration and denoising transform low-quality images into high-resolution counterparts~\cite{kim2016deeplyrecursive}.
-The information required for these tasks lies not only in the object, segment, or low-quality patch but also in the long-range context surrounding it \cite{lu2020graphfcn}.
+In contrast, image segmentation divides an image into segments and assigns each segment into a category~\cite{lu2020graphfcn,varga2021fast,liu2021scgnet}.
+Finally, image restoration and denoising transform low-quality images into high-resolution counterparts~\cite{kim2016deeplyrecursive}.
+The information required for these tasks lies in objects, segments, and image patches, as well as in the long-range context surrounding them~\cite{lu2020graphfcn}.

-IIG construction begins with a segmentation algorithm such as the Simple Linear Iterative Clustering (SLIC) algorithm \cite{SLIC} to identify meaningful regions \cite{zeng2020semi, wan2019multiscale, varga2021fast} (Figure \ref{fig:figure_3t}a).
-Nodes represent these meaningful regions with representations initialized from CNNs like FCN-16 \cite{long2015fully} or VGG19 \cite{simonyan2015deep} which are used to extract features maps and summary visual features for every region \cite{liu2021scgnet,lu2020graphfcn}.
-Moreover, the nodes are connected to their $k$ nearest neighbors in the CNN learned feature space \cite{zeng2020semi, liu2021scgnet, zhou2020cross, mou2021restore} (Figure \ref{fig:figure_3t}b), to spatially adjacent regions \cite{avelar2020superpixel, knyazev2019image, varga2021fast, wan2019multiscale}, or to an to an arbitrary number of neighbors based on a previously defined similarity threshold between nodes \cite{mou2021restore, wan2019multiscale}.
+IIG construction (corresponding to MGL Components 1 and 2) begins with a segmentation algorithm such as simple linear iterative clustering (SLIC)~\cite{SLIC} to identify meaningful regions~\cite{zeng2020semi, wan2019multiscale, varga2021fast} (Figure \ref{fig:figure_3t}a).
+These regions define nodes used to extract feature maps and summary visual features for each region \cite{liu2021scgnet,lu2020graphfcn}, whose attributes are initialized from CNNs like FCN-16 \cite{long2015fully} or VGG19 \cite{simonyan2015deep}.
+Moreover, the nodes are connected to their $k$ nearest neighbors in the CNN learned feature space~\cite{zeng2020semi, liu2021scgnet, zhou2020cross, mou2021restore} (Figure \ref{fig:figure_3t}b), to spatially adjacent regions \cite{avelar2020superpixel, knyazev2019image, varga2021fast, wan2019multiscale}, or to an arbitrary number of neighbors based on a previously defined similarity threshold between nodes~\cite{mou2021restore, wan2019multiscale}.